Dog Poop Color Guide: What Each Color Means & When to Call the Vet

 You never planned to become a poop detective, but here you are.
 Good for you.
 Knowing what’s normal and what’s not could save you unnecessary panic—or help you catch a serious problem before it spirals.

-Most of the time, poop is just poop—a familiar shade of brown, firm but not too hard, and nothing to stress about.
+Most of the time, poop is just poop, a familiar shade of brown, firm but not too hard, and nothing to stress about.
 But when your pup starts producing a stoplight of red, yellow, or green, it’s time to pay attention.
 It could be something minor (like an overload of carrots turning things orange) or a serious warning sign (like internal bleeding making it jet black).

 So before you brush off an unusual hue as a harmless quirk, let’s dive into the spectrum of stink and figure out precisely what your dog’s poop is trying to tell you.

-The Normal Stuff: What Healthy Dog Poop Looks Like
+What Healthy Dog Poop Should Look Like

 Not all healthy dog poop looks the same.
 It varies by breed, diet, and even hydration levels, but there are some universal truths when it comes to a prime canine bowel movement.